ajoposor/aoPlotlyAddOn/README.md

    * **tracesInitialDate:** (date string formatted as "yyyy-mm-dd") Optional.
 Traces will be trimmed for dates earlier than provided value.
 Data before tracesInitialDate will not be included in the data.

-   * **InitialDateForInitialDisplay:** (date string formatted as "yyyy-mm-dd") Optional.
+   * **initialDateForInitialDisplay:** (date string formatted as "yyyy-mm-dd") Optional.
 Date at which initial display will begin.

    * **endDateForInitialDisplay:** (date string formatted as "yyyy-mm-dd") Optional.
 Date at which initial display of traces will end.